 Qualifications: Requirements - Required and/or Preferred

-- Preferred: PHR or SPHR is highly desired.
+- Desired: PHR or SPHR is highly desired.

 - Working experience in a start-up environment and in manufacturing or related industry, highly desired.